 - Continuously monitor the network through network performance management (NPM) tools.

 - Use a cloud-hosted key management service to create, use, rotate, and destroy encryption keys.
-Or use application programming interfaces (API) to encrypt and decrypt data.
+Alternatively, use application programming interfaces (API) to encrypt and decrypt data.

 - “Segment business applications using Zero Trust principles,” according to Palo Alto Networks.